tegonal/Lasius/README.md

 ## Wiki / Documentation

 The wiki documentation of this project is part of the main repository and will be published on every build of the main branch.
-Therefore don't edit the wiki online as those changes will be overwritten on the next build.
+Therefore, don't edit the wiki online as those changes will be overwritten on the next build.
 If you want to change the wiki documentation please create a PR to the main branch.